Back to blog

 Exchange Your Old Foreign Notes Today

 Out of circulation?
 No problem!
-We can help you exchange them before it’s to late.
+We can help you exchange them before it’s too late.

-As the excitement for the next £5 note and £1 coin calms down, we look at when they are discontinued and what you can do to keep those penny’s safe so you can still get your money’s worth.
-As well as this, we will let you know what exactly is old but still exchangeable for now, so you still have time to get your soon to be expired coins and notes into us.
+As the excitement for the next £5 note and £1 coin calms down, we look at when they are discontinued and what you can do to keep those pennies safe so you can still get your money’s worth.
+As well as this, we will let you know which items are still exchangeable, so you still have time to get your soon-to-expire coins and notes to us.

 UK £5 Notes